-An API Key is a string of characters that can be generated by a user after the authentication on the Analytic Suite 2.
+An API Key is a string of characters that can be generated by a user after the authentication on Piano Analytics.
 An API Key aims at being used when querying AT Internet REST API instead of providing login details using basic authentication.

 Rely on an API Key

 An API Key gives the same permissions as the user who created it.
 If the user loses rights on a site, then he won’t be able to use his API key to get data on this site anymore.
 If the user gets rights on a new site, then he will be able to use his API key to get data on this site.

 The API Key aims at being used with REST URLs retrieved from

 .
 We invite you to use an API Key instead of providing login details using basic authentication, when querying the API with an external tool (Script or other).

 If you are an SSO user, you must use an API Key to query AT Internet REST API.

 An API Key can only be created by an authenticated user who can manipulate data.
 This user must have at least one of the following roles: